Lil Ghost (singer): 2020–present: Solo career activities

-8 November - Joins Oriental TV's Intergenerational Tidal Performance Variety Show "China Dream Voice Our Song Season 2".
+8 November, he joined the Oriental TV's intergenerational tidal performance variety show China Dream Voice Our Song Season 2.

 In 2021, Wang released a number of new works, including "Don't Call Me Da Vinci (Punk Version)" and "Mood (Lil Ghost Remix Explicit)", a remix of the original song by 24KGoldn featuring Iann Dior.
 The latter of which received wide acclaim.
-On 3 July, he embarked on his first concert tour, "FINDING GHOST", at the Mercedes-Benz Arena (Shanghai).
+On 3 July, he embarked on his first concert tour, Finding Ghost, at the Mercedes-Benz Arena in Shanghai.

-In 2023, Wang embarked on his second concert tour, titled "DEADLINE".
+In 2023, Wang embarked on his second concert tour, titled Deadline.
 In 2024, Wang joined the music variety show Melody Journey and collaborated with songwriters on "I Want to Write a Song for You" (想給你寫首歌), "Worst Kind of Love", and "The Years That Were Good to Me" (對我好的那些年).